kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_89.md

 ## NOA

+### Overview

+Energy utilities in green cities are driven by their needs to fulfill the basic requirements of delivering reliable and continuous energy services while also transitioning towards renewable energy sources, implementing energy-efficient technologies, and optimizing energy supply through smart systems.
+These needs are amplified by the opportunities presented in green building neighborhoods, such as the integration of renewable energy sources, implementation of energy efficiency measures, and the ability to engage and educate consumers.
+Energy utilities' capabilities, including their physical infrastructure, technological expertise, strategic planning, adaptability, and collaboration skills, enable them to meet their needs and take advantage of the opportunities in green cities.
+Their physical capabilities allow them to develop and maintain the necessary infrastructure, implement advanced technologies, and ensure operational efficiency.
+Furthermore, their psychological capabilities enable them to strategically plan for sustainable energy solutions, adapt to changing circumstances, and collaborate with stakeholders.
+Overall, their behaviors are driven by their needs, which are met by leveraging the opportunities and capabilities available to them in green cities.

 ### Needs

-nIn the context of green cities or green building neighborhoods (GBN), energy utilities have both automatic and reflective needs or motivations.
+In the context of green cities or green building neighborhoods (GBN), energy utilities have both automatic and reflective needs or motivations.

 Automatic needs refer to the basic requirements that energy utilities must fulfill to provide essential energy services to residential, commercial, and industrial buildings.
 These needs can include the reliable and continuous delivery of electricity, natural gas, and other forms of energy to meet the daily needs of homes and businesses.
 Ensuring the availability of energy resources and maintaining a stable and secure energy supply are key priorities for energy utilities.